Meta

 Analytics

 I collect some anonymous analytics on my site.
 Not because I feel the need to spy on my users every move, but because I rather enjoy nerding out about statistics.
-I love being able to see what country people are showing up from, what devices they’re using 1 and their browsers.
+I love being able to see what country people are showing up from (so many Hacker News clients), what devices they’re using 2 and their browsers.
 Being able to see view counts tick up also does wonders for my motivation.

 I also find it endlessly interesting to go have a look at where people are finding my site.
 Sometimes I’ll find that one of my posts has ended up in some obscure non-English newsletter, or other times on some niche forum straight out of the last century.
 It’s lovely being able to go down little rabbit holes inspecting such cases.